An Alternative Explanation of the Subud Exercise in Psychological Terms

 sort of goal with an optional exercise like practising the latihan — which

-corresponds to the reason why someone goes along to latihan sessions in the
+corresponds to the reason why someone goes along to latihan sessions in the first

-good the latihan is — adopted from some explanation or other.
+the latihan is — adopted from some explanation or other.
 During an actual

 latihan session, however, the less immediate one’s agenda, apparently so much